-- A study of children with food allergies who visited a subspecialty allergy clinic found that 59% had an epinephrine auto-injector with them, although 71% of parents reported that they kept the auto-injector available at all times.
+- A study of children with food allergies who visited a subspecialty allergy clinic found that 59% had an epinephrine autoinjector.
+However, 71% of parents reported that they kept the autoinjector available.

-- The only variable positively associated with having an autoinjector available was the epinephrine autoinjection instruction.
+- The epinephrine autoinjection instruction was the only variable positively associated with having an autoinjector available.

 - Patients with sensitivity to multiple antibiotics should receive a list of alternative antibiotics.
 They can present this list to their primary care physicians when antibiotic therapy is required.

-- Education about promotion is also important for people who are hypersensitive to insect bites.
+- Education about promotion is also essential for people who are hypersensitive to insect bites.

-- Warn patients to avoid the use of perfumes or hygiene products that include perfumes, in particular floral fragrances, as they attract flying hymenopterans.
+- Warn patients to avoid using perfumes or hygiene products, particularly floral fragrances, as they attract flying hymenopterans.

 - Brightly colored clothing attracts bees and other pollinating insects.

-- Avoid locations of known hives or nests and avoid the use of equipment that alter the hive.
+- Avoid locations of known hives or nests and avoid using equipment that alters the pack.

-- People who are sensitive to Hymenoptera and who must be outdoors should carry an epinephrine auto-injector (see below).
+- People sensitive to Hymenoptera and who must be outdoors should carry an epinephrine autoinjector (see below).